praekeltfoundation/docker-ci-deploy/README.md

 The script is self-contained and has no dependencies.
 It can be run by simply executing the [main file](docker-ci-deploy/__main__.py).

+**Note:** The script calls the `docker` and `git` binaries on the host for some of its functionality.
+Those binaries must be present in the process' `PATH` and must be executable by the process' user in order for some functionality to work.

 ## Usage
 The script can tag an existing image and push the new tags to a registry.